devloco/create-react-wptheme/README.md

 ## Goals

 -   Remove WebPackDevServer and use your WordPress dev server instead.
+    -   Also, do not proxy the WordPress server.
     -   This has many benefits:
         -   One: Never CORS me again.
         -   Two: Never CORS me again.